 [14-DEC-12] We purchased ten 1.8-m RG-58/U BNC cables from Jameco, part number 205-527BK.
 We connected five of these together to make one 9-m cable.
 We applied +22.0 dBm (8 V p-p) of 146 MHz from our Command Transmitter (A3023) to one end, as measured by our 300-MHz oscilloscope.
 The signal at the other end was 18.5 dBm (5.3 V p-p).
 We lose 0.39 dB/m, which is three times the 0.11 dB/m we expect for RG-58/U from our table of cable properties.
 We replace the 205-527BK with 1.8 m of our Amphenol RG-58C/U and get 20.9 dBm out the other end, for 0.12 dB/m, which is slightly less than the 0.16 dB/m we expect for this type of cable.

-[17-NOV-10] Our original A3013A loop antenna had no attenuator between the antenna and the coaxial cable.
-This antenna perfromed well out in the open, but had problems when we used it inside faraday cages.
-It took us a year to track down these problems to the antenna, but when we did so, our observations were repeatable and compelling.
+[17-NOV-10] Our original A3015A loop antenna had no attenuator between the antenna and the coaxial cable.
+This antenna perfomed well out in the open, but reception was intermittent when we used it inside faraday cages.
+It took us a year to identify the cause of poor reception, but when we did so, our observations were repeatable and compelling.

 |FE2B Lid Off, antenna-coax-wall-coax-receiver||69%|